-Novel microscale epigenomics technology: Possible to study the epigenome of rare cell populations and biopsy samplesFebruary 11th, 2013 in Genetics /
+Novel microscale epigenomics technology: Possible to study the epigenome of rare cell populations and biopsy samplesFebruary 11, 2013 in Medicine & Health / Genetics

 Scientists at A*STAR's Genome Institute of Singapore (GIS) have successfully developed a method to map the epigenome using 100 times fewer cells than was previously possible.
 The discovery, published in the journal Developmental Cell, means that it is now possible to study the epigenome of parts of the body with rare cell populations such as germ cells (which differentiate into the egg or sperm), and clinical biopsy samples (to advance the study, diagnosis and prevention of cancer).

 This is an extremely important advancement since the proper regulation of the epigenome is essential for normal growth and health, while any abnormality in the regulation could be the cause of diseases such as cancers.